RakshithaBrindha/Battle/README.md

-# Battle
+## Battle
 - To understand the concept of Object Oriented Programming in PHP

+# Topics:
+- Getters and Setters